Chapter 1 – Roadway Encounters

 “I…I, well, I guess I could.”
 She had never ridden in an ambulance.
 The prospect frightened her.
 When her gaze returned to the stranger’s eyes, something stirred—a vague hint of recognition that disturbed her.
-She looked away and asked, “Do I know you?”
+She averted her eyes and asked, “Do I know you?”

-His voice sounded rummy.
-The drugs taking hold she guessed.
-He gave her hand a barely perceptible squeeze and a slight smile touched the corners of his mouth.
-“We’ll talk about that, Carrie.”
-Then his eyes dimmed and lost focus and his hand fell away.
+He gave her hand a barely perceptible squeeze.
+A slight smile touched the corners of his mouth.
+When he spoke, his voice sounded rummy—the drugs taking hold she guessed.
+“We’ll talk about that, Carrie,” he said, then his eyes dimmed and lost focus and his hand fell away.

 “Clint, is he okay?” she asked, alarmed.
 Clint checked the man’s vitals.
 “He’s fine,” he said.
 “It’s the morphine making him groggy.
 Get us out of here, Richard,” he called to the driver.